How well do you understand the impact SEO has on your job search?

-This is an overview to help you understand SEO and how it impacts your job search.
+This is an overview to help you understand why the concept of SEO is so important for your job search AND your career.

 SEO = Search Engine Optimization

 Do you ever wonder why some search results come up first?
-It has to do with the credibility and relevance of the source.
+It has to do with the credibility and relevance of the source of information.